-The underlying market power of Telstra remains significantly unchallenged and even with these pro-active regulatory interventions Telstra's market shares and pricing appear not to have not been significantly impacted.
-As a vertically integrated access and service provider, Telstra continues to be motivated to restrict access where access may result in competition in down stream markets.
-Telstra still holds significant market dominance and as of July 2000 Telstra retained 95% of the local call market, 77% of the long distance market, 85% of data and text and 95% of the telecommunication infrastructure access market.(source: Telstra Private Client Investor Presentation, July 2000) This dominance gives Telstra considerable market power which is reflected in market share, access to resources, substantial expertise, relationships with suppliers, and control of critical information and knowledge.
-The ability of Telstra to use its position posses a considerable risk to competitors and potential entrants and warrants specific regulation that firmly safeguards against anti competitive conduct.
+Contrary to Telstra's submission to the Commission that sufficient competition has entered the market to allow the regime to be rolled back, the underlying market power of Telstra remains significantly unchallenged and even with these pro-active regulatory interventions Telstra's market shares and pricing appear not to have not been significantly impacted.
+Telstra is vertically integrated service provider.
+As owner of the majority of telecommunications infrastructure Telstra is an access provider to retail service providers whilst at the same time using its infrastructure to compete directly with those retail providers in the retail market.
+As a vertically integrated access and service provider, Telstra continues to be motivated to restrict access where access may result in competition in downstream markets.

+Telstra still holds significant market dominance and as of July 2000 Telstra retained 95% of the local call market, 77% of the long distance market, 85% of data and text and 95% of the telecommunication infrastructure access market.(source: Telstra Private Client Investor Presentation, July 2000) In the event that the current regulatory regime remains unchanged, there is no reason to believe that Telstra's market shares will dramatically change in the next three to five years.
+This dominance gives Telstra considerable market power which is reflected in market share, access to resources, substantial expertise, relationships with suppliers, and control of critical information and knowledge.
+Telstra also has the scale to influence or direct non - telecommunication goods and services through its discretionary spending power.
+The ability of Telstra to use its position poses a considerable risk to competitors and potential entrants and warrants specific regulation that firmly safeguards against anti-competitive conduct.

 Evidence of a lack of effective competition exists in Government's implementation of the Customer Service Guarantee that reinforces evidence of a lack of competition for users with less than five lines (all residential and most small businesses).
-In the presence of effective competition, service levels would be maintained at a level that met customer demand by the need to retain or obtain customers and would not require service level regulation.
+In the presence of effective competition, the need to retain or obtain customers would maintained service levels and service level regulation would not be required.